Last Updated: April 9,

 and control arthritis symptoms.
 Daily exercise, such as walking or

-swimming, helps keep joints moving, lessens pain, and makes muscles
+swimming, helps keep joints moving, decreases pain, and makes

-you flexible, and help you keep moving your joints.
+relieve stiffness, keep you flexible, and help you keep moving your

-heart and arteries healthier, help prevent weight gain, and improve
+healthier, help prevent weight gain, and improve the overall

-the overall working of your body.
-Aerobic exercise also may lessen
+working of your body.
+Aerobic exercise also may decrease swelling

 Along with exercise and weight control, there are other ways to